patagonaa/music-sync-converter/README.md

 - Replace unsupported characters (in directory and file names, and tag values)
 - Convert album covers of unsupported files to jpeg with 320x320 px max (while retaining aspect ratio)
 - Exclude `Z:\Audio\Webradio`, `Z:\Audio\Music\Artists\Nickelback` and `Z:\Audio\Music\Artists\**\Instrumentals` (only `*` and `**` are supported)
+- Override codec settings for  `Z:\Audio\Audio Books` so all audio books are converted to 64kbit/s mono (if necessary)
 - Change every first character of file/dir names to uppercase so devices that sort case-sensitive work properly
 - Resolve playlists to directories
 - Reorder file table (required if the target device doesn't sort files and/or folders by itself and instead uses the FAT order)